WellAlmeida31/redshift-client/README.md

 ## Best Practices
 ### Performance Optimization
+#### en-US
 - Batch Size: Use 100-1000 rows per batch for optimal Redshift performance
 - Connection Pooling: Configure your DataSource properly (HikariCP recommended)
 - Column Selection: Always specify columns instead of using SELECT *
+- In DDL statements, create your tables using the correct DISTSTYLE.
+Use columns that serve as indexes for the DIST KEY type.
+For small tables or with data that does not change constantly or is repetitive, you can use DISTSTYLE ALL
+- When creating tables, understand that Redshift has a columnar architecture, so avoid too many relationships.
+If there are relationships, create them by relating the DIST KEY of one Table to the DIST KEY of the other.
+For SORTKEY, choose columns where the data is usually cardinal and use the SORTKEY column as a where clause or ordering.
+- When creating attributes for your table, choose the ENCODE of each attribute intelligently according to its type and use.
+  Example: for BOOLEAN, choose ENCODE RAW or zstd, for VARCHAR, choose ENCODE lzo, for repetitive data such as enums, choose ENCODE bytedict, for BIGINT, choose ENCODE az64

+#### pt-BR
+- Tamanho do Lote: Use de 100 a 1.000 linhas por lote para otimizar o desempenho do Redshift
+- Pool de Conexões: Configure sua Fonte de Dados corretamente (recomenda-se HikariCP)
+- Seleção de Colunas: Sempre especifique colunas em vez de usar SELECT *
+- Nas instruções de DDL, crie suas tabelas com o uso correto do DISTSTYLE.
+Use colunas que servem como índice para o tipo DIST KEY.
+Para pequenas tabelas ou com dados que não mudam constantemente ou são repetitivos, pode-se usar DISTSTYLE ALL
+- Na crição de tabelas, entenda que o Redshift tem sua arquitetura colunar, portanto, evite muitos relacionamentos.
+Caso existam relacionamentos, faça-os relacionando a DIST KEY de uma Tabela com a DIST KEY da outra.
+Para SORTKEY escolha colunas onde os dados costumam ser cardinais e use a coluna SORTKEY  como clausula where ou ordenação
+- Na criação dos atributos de sua tabela escolha de forma inteligente o ENCODE de cada atributo de acordo com seu tipo e uso.
+  Exemplo: para BOOLEAN prefira ENCODE RAW ou zstd, para VARCHAR prefira ENCODE lzo, para dados repetitivos como enums prefira ENCODE bytedict, BIGINT prefira ENCODE az64

 ## API Reference